polkadot-js/api/docs/start/api.rpc.md

 });
 ```

-In the above case the `subscribeNewHeads` derive augments the header retrieved with an `.author` getter, which is retrieved by parsing the actual header received and filling in the author from the `api.query.session.validators` call.
+In the above case the `subscribeNewHeads` derive augments the header retrieved with an `.author` getter.
+This is done by parsing the actual header and logs received and filling in the author from the `api.query.session.validators` call.

 ## Extended Queries

-As a next step, we will circle back to the `api.query` interface, [extending our use with subscriptions](api.query.subs.md), to stream values from the chain as they change.
+As a next step, now that we have understood subscription and RPC basics, we will circle back to the `api.query` interface, [extending our queries with subscriptions](api.query.subs.md).